trussworks/Engineering-Playbook/security/yubikey-configuration.md

     export GPG_TTY=$(tty)

 In the future, if you receive the message `No matching processes belonging to you were found` after running `source ~/.bashrc`, this is not necessarily an error message.
 It may just mean you’re not currently running the processes associated with this change.

+### Using pinentry

+Instead of prompting you in a terminal, you can have gpg-agent use an external program.
+This might be useful if you want to use your editor for commits.

+    brew install pinentry-mac
+    echo 'pinentry-program /usr/local/bin/pinentry-mac' >> \
+        ~/.gnupg/gpg-agent.conf
+    killall gpg-agent
+    gpg-agent --daemon

 ## Verifying Your YubiKey